viswa2/DevOps/aws-fundamentals/README.md

 ## Amazon DynamoDB ##

 Amazon DynamoDB is a key-value database service.
-It delivers single-digit millisecond performance at any scale. allows a database to have `flexible schema and supports document data models.`
+It delivers single-digit millisecond performance at any scale. allows a database to have `schemaless and supports document data models.`

 `Serverless:`